 The Alappuzha town received international acclaim due to its success in decentralised waste management.
 The Clean Home Clean City campaign introduced in 2012 was a successful intervention to tackle the solid waste crisis involving students and local people.
 This was followed by a programme of cleaning canals in the Alappuzha town concentrating on the Vadai canal and the Commercial Canal.
-The Indian Institute of Technology (IIT) Mumbai, College of Engineering, Kuttanad, and KILA extended support.
+The IIT Mumbai, College of Engineering, Kuttanad and KILA extended support.